AmarKanth/admin/README.md

 ### Admin to do

 1. add prettier, balck to git pre commit
-1. convert react app to docker service
 1. deployment to heroku
-1. use centos for all the services
+1. use centos as base for all the services
 1. upgrade node to 18
-1. git workflow
+1. add unittest checkpoints to git build process